camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ## Migrating the Process Solution to Camunda 8

 Let's migrate this solution.
-We go in multiple steps using various tools on the way.
+We will proceed in multiple steps using various tools along the way.

 ### Diagram Conversion